-As a result of our ongoing acquisition strategy and significant growth in recent years, we have undertaken cost-saving initiatives to consolidate manufacturing operations, distribution facilities and transfer activities, implement a common ERP system, eliminate duplicative positions, realign various sales and marketing activities, and expand and upgrade production capacity for our regenerative technology products.
+As a result of our ongoing acquisition strategy and significant growth in recent years, we have undertaken cost-saving initiatives to consolidate manufacturing operations, distribution facilities and transfer activities, eliminate duplicative positions, realign various sales and marketing activities, and expand and upgrade production capacity for our regenerative technology products.
 These efforts are expected to continue and while we expect a positive impact from ongoing restructuring, integration, and manufacturing transfer and expansion activities, such results remain uncertain.
+In support of our continued focus on product margins during 2022, we closed a manufacturing facility located in France and began the transfer of production to the Company's existing Switzerland facility.
+The transfer completed in the fourth quarter of 2022.
+In 2022, we outsourced certain transactional back-office finance and customer service activities to enhance customer quality, build scale for future growth, and capture cost efficiencies.
+This transition also completed in the fourth quarter of 2022.
+While the transition was complete in 2022, we are continuing to work with our outsource provider to transform our processes and gain efficiencies.